Deloitte TMT 2022 Predictions has been saved

 - As games consoles reach their 50th anniversary, the console market will generate a record US$81 billion in 2022, up 10 percent from 2021.

-Singapore, 2 December 2021— Deloitte released its Technology, Media & Telecommunications (TMT) 2022 Predictions report, which highlights how worldwide trends in TMT may affect businesses and consumers worldwide.
+JAKARTA, 2 December 2021— Deloitte released its Technology, Media & Telecommunications (TMT) 2022 Predictions report, which highlights how worldwide trends in TMT may affect businesses and consumers worldwide.
 The report underscores how many of these trends are being driven by the global pandemic’s economic and societal shifts, resulting in an increasingly connected and multi-device world, fueling the world’s need for more chips, growth in connectivity, and entertainment options.

 “The pandemic increased the need to maintain connections, improve productivity and experience entertainment, with accelerated adoption from both consumers and businesses alike,” said Kevin Westcott, Vice Chair, Deloitte LLP, U.S. TMT and global Telecommunications, Media and Entertainment (TME) Practice Leader.